 June 15, 2020 June 14, 2021 will earn a ticket to Tokyo.
 These teams’ points are based on their performances at the World Championships, on the FIVB World Tour and Continental Tour Finals, with teams earning points for their finishes in these tournaments.
 Teams, however, must have participated in a minimum of 12 tournaments between September 1, 2018 and June 14, 2020 June 13, 2021.

 How many teams can nations send to the Olympics?
 In the interest and the spirit of the competition, countries can only send a maximum of two teams per gender to Tokyo.
 This is what’s known as the country quota.

 So, if the top three nations in the women’s ranking are all Brazilian for example, the third-ranked Brazilian team won’t be competing?
 Yes.
 Exactly that.
 A good example of this can be found in the women’s tournament where three German teams sit in the top 15, with another sitting in 16th place.
-They don’t even include Laura and Kira… So even if four German teams lie in the top 15, only two can make it through to Tokyo.
+So even if four German teams lie in the top 15, only two can make it through to Tokyo.
 This competition creates inter-country competition, with rivalry teams from the same nation battling to finish above each other in the Olympic ranking.
 Interesting, huh?

 How else can you qualify?
 By winning the World Championships.
 If you win that you automatically get that pass to Japan stamped, regardless of how many ranking points you’ve collected.
-That means next year’s World Championships in Hamburg takes on extra significance, with teams knowing they can assure themselves an Olympic place by winning the tournament.
+That's what Canada's Sarah Pavan/Melissa Humana-Paredes and Russia's Oleg Stoyanovskiy/Viacheslav Krasilnikov did in 2019.

 What if the World Champions split before the Olympics?
 Then the winning federation can pick which team they can send.
 The federation also has the power to select the two individual players themselves.